 Any person that accompanies and assists a person with a disability.

-As it related to training on this policy includes: Senior Managers, Regional Operations Managers, Administrative Employees, Office volunteers, Board of Directors and Board Committee members.
+As it related to training on this policy includes: Senior Managers, Managers, Administrative Employees, Office Volunteers, Board of Directors and Board Committee members.

 Providing services to people with disabilities